docker-flow/docker-flow-monitor/docs/usage.md

 |alertIf        |This parameter is translated to Prometheus alert *IF* statement.
 It is an expression that will be evaluated and, if it returns *true*, an alert will be fired.|Yes|
 |alertName      |The name of the alert.
 It is combined with the `serviceName` thus producing an unique identifier.|Yes|
 |serviceName    |The name of the service.
 It is combined with the `alertName` thus producing an unique identifier.|Yes|

+Please visit [Alerting Overview](https://prometheus.io/docs/alerting/overview/) for more information about the rules for defining Prometheus alerts.

 ## Remove